Could Your Migraine Be Caused by Undiagnosed TMJ?

 Put simply: dysfunction in the neck, face, cranium, jaws, muscles and other areas of the body such as the lower back or irritable bowels, activates the constant low grade, chronic nervous system.
 This has the potential to make an individual susceptible to migraines due to direct and indirect activation of the trigeminal nerve.

-Being able to treat the dysfunction in the entire body with help of Dr Shah, TMJ dentist and our TMJ chiropractor, holistic chiropractor we have helped many patients with debilitating migraines.
+Being able to treat the dysfunction in the entire body with help of Dr Shah, TMJ dentist and our TMJ chiropractor, holistic chiropractor we have done migraine patients treatment with debilitating migraines in Melbourne.

 Please come in for our comprehensive TMJ diagnosis.